The Old Bridge (rainbow bridge) Kampot City

 The Old Bridge in Kampot, also known as the Entanou Bridge or Rainbow Bridge, was constructed in 1923 during the French colonial period.
 Initially serving as a railway bridge until the 1940s, it has since become an iconic landmark of Kampot, cherished by locals and visitors alike.

 Today, it stands as a testament to Kampot's rich history and resilience, offering picturesque views against the backdrop of Bokor Mountain.
-The Old Bridge in Kampot was bombed multiple times during different conflicts:

 World War II (1940s):